-One man dead, another injured after Lake City shooting
+One man dead, another in critical condition after Lake City shooting

 Police believe the shooting happened because of an argument between the suspected shooter and the two victims.

-The shooter ran away but was found later by police officers.
-He is now in the custody of LACPD.
+The shooter, Christopher Dortly, 33, ran away but was arrested by Lake City Police.
+He is being charged with Homicide and Aggravated Battery with a Deadly Weapon.

 The victims were flown to UF Health Shands.

-Police officers have not released the identities of the victims or the shooter.
+One of them has died and the other is in critical condition.